nchikurova/Interactive-Data-Vis-Portfolio/exploratory_project/README.md

 ― Aristotle

-The thought of "how much I don't know and what I can't do yet" I am trying to turn into "wow, that is exciting how much room for improvement I have" :) .
+The thought of "how much I don't know and what I can't do yet" I am trying to turn into "wow, that is exciting how much room for an improvement I have" :) .
 Even though it doesn't work sometimes, I can clearly see how I have developed my skills since the first day of this class.
-As smart people say: "Don't try to be better than others, try to be better than yourself yesterday".
+As smart people say: "Don't try to be better than the others, try to be better than yourself yesterday".

 I have spent hours on this code and considering that I did not know any single line of Javascript and d3, I think it is pretty impressive.
 Hovewer, I do think it could be better.
 It is either because of the lack of skills, time or energy, this project is not perfect.

-## If I could I would:
+## To make this project perfect I would:

 - make all elements interactive and connected to dropdown menu
-- replace dropdown menu with either radio buttons or checkboxes (since it is only three counties)
+- replace dropdown menu with either radio buttons or checkboxes (since it is only three counties and it is possibl to show the viewer all options at once)
 - make map more interactive by adding hover over surface, and fixing the bug in hover over borders
 - brainstorm and add the idea for displaying proportions and percentage of affected people comparing to the population in each country
 - change scatter plot to line chart where I could display tooltip by using ClosestDate and bisect function
 - debug Guinea circle tooltip (the tooltip are not showing maybe because the radius is too small and all circles are on a top of each other)
 - replace separate html div containers that represent lines connected circles and countries on a map by adding them to code ( so each line will show up only when the country is chosen)
 - brainstorm and improve the idea of showing "2015 <--- 2014 ---> 2015" html element for representing the growth of numbers over time
+- brainstorm the ideas and add the answer on question from Prospectus "How the governments and people themselves were fighting with the virus, and what was the most helpful"